-Roof tents can be fitted to either cross bars or a roof rack, each have their benefits and widely available.
+Roof tents can be fitted to either cross bars or a roof rack, each has its benefits and is widely available.
 For an example of each see below and further information on each.

 Roof bars or crossbars are a common accessory for many car owners and are widely available for most vehicles.
 You can pick up roof bars at Halfords and they offer a service to fit them as well.
-Roof bars are split into different types, depending on how they mount to the vehicle roof:
+Roof bars are split into different types, depending on how they are mounted to the vehicle’s roof:

 Rain Gutter – for older cars, roof bars were usually mounted directly to the gutter surrounding the roofline.